LeilaniL/100-days-of-code/r1-log.md

 ### R1D6
 Used CSS Grid for menu layout challenge: [https://github.com/LeilaniL/grid-practice](https://github.com/LeilaniL/grid-practice) It still needs some work but more for image sizing.
 Reading up on CSS attributes that take comma-separated values, nth-child selectors (there are even and odd keywords!), etc. because I was hoping to make a flag for the 4th.
 Found cool examples: [Vexillum](https://github.com/talgautb/vexillum) | [Pixelastic Flags of the World](https://github.com/pixelastic/css-flags)

+### R1D7
+Basically skipped today, too indecisive on what to work on.
+Updating to-do list to have clearer goals.